Edge-matching puzzle: TetraVex

 TetraVex is a computer game that presents the player with a square grid and a collection of tiles, by default nine square tiles for a 3×3 grid.
 Each tile has four single-digit numbers, one on each edge.
 The objective of the game is to place the tiles into the grid in the proper position, completing this puzzle as quickly as possible.
 The tiles cannot be rotated, and two can be placed next to each other only if the numbers on adjacent edges match.

 TetraVex was inspired by "the problem of tiling the plane" as described by Donald Knuth on page 382 of Volume 1: Fundamental Algorithms, the first book in his series The Art of Computer Programming.
 It was named by Scott Ferguson, the development lead and an architect of the first version of Visual Basic, who wrote it for Windows Entertainment Pack 3.

 TetraVex is also available as an open source game in the GNOME Games collection.

-The possible number of TetraVex can be counted.
+The possible number of TetraVex positions can be counted.
 On a $n\times{}n$ board there are $n(n-1)$ horizontal and vertical pairs that must match and $4n$ numbers along the edges that can be chosen arbitrarily.
 Hence there are $2n(n-1)+4n=2n(n+1)$ choices of 10 digits, i.e. $10^{2n(n+1)}$ possible boards.